 Consider other disease processes that may be complications of hepatitis C infection.

-Consider an appropriate regimen of antiviral drug therapy for selected patients with chronic hepatitis C.
+Consider an appropriate regimen of antiviral drug therapy for patients with chronic hepatitis C.

-Test for immunity to HAV and HBV infection, and vaccinate susceptible patients before initiating HCV treatment.
+Test for immunity to HAV and HBV infection, and vaccinate susceptible patients.